Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Read this article without ads

-This month I am going to show you exactly how to smoke up a batch of these for your family and/or friends using my rub and just a few hours of time on your hands.
+In this edition of the smoking meat newsletter, I am going to show you how to smoke up a batch of smoked pork steaks for your family and/or friends using my original rub and just a few hours of time on your hands.

 6-8 Pork Steaks (may be labeled as pork blade steaks)